BhardwajArjit/static_analyzer/README.md

 ## Known Limitations

-- Currently optimized for Java, but intended to be extended for Android development.
+- Currently optimized for Java and Flutter/Dart, but intended to be extended for Android development.
-- The model does not yet detect memory leaks.
+- The model does not perform multi-classification of vulnerabilities.

 ## License